|Trail Features:||Outstanding Views, Alpine Tundra|

 On our most recent hike we passed a herd of elk near the trailhead, and then another at roughly the half-way point.
 Both herds, numbering roughly 20 in size, were a good quarter-of-a-mile off the trail.
 You should also keep an eye out for bighorn sheep and mountain goats.

-After climbing the second hill the trail tops out at 11,675 feet, and then begins to gradually drift downhill.
+After climbing the second hill the trail tops out at roughly 11,660 feet, and then begins to gradually drift downhill for the remaining portions of the hike.
 From this point forward you'll have commanding views of Longs Peak towards the south, the highest mountain in the park.
 On your right, looking towards the southwest, is Forest Canyon and the Big Thompson River.
-Eventually you'll see a large rock almost directly ahead of you - just off to the side of the trail.
+Eventually you'll see a large rock outcropping almost directly ahead of you - just off to the side of the trail.
 Known as Timberline Pass, this spot also marks the final destination for this hike.

 In the fall of 2012 a wildfire scorched 3500 acres just south of Timberline Pass and Windy Gulch.
 It's believed the fire was sparked by an illegal campfire on October 9th.
 Although it was a low intensity fire, and remained under control for the most part, it still forced the closure of almost all the trails in the Moraine Park and Bear Lake Road areas for several weeks.
 That all changed on November 30th when a fierce wind storm brought 70 mph gusts that pushed the fire 3 miles in just 35 minutes, and more than doubled its size as it raced across Moraine Park.
 At its peak more than 600 fire fighters were assigned to the blaze.
 The fire wasn't fully extinguished until heavy snow arrived in mid-December.
 The Fern Lake Fire is now the largest wildfire in Rocky Mountain National Park history.